What Is A Vessel Monitoring System?

 Most of the monitoring is done with the help of the Global Positioning System (GPS) which calculates the position of the unit and sends a data report to shoreside users which include the date, time, position, latitude, and longitude and the unique identifier of the vessel.
 The data report goes from the shipboard VMS unit to the Fishing Monitoring Centre of the monitoring agency.

 Most VMS are based on satellites as a communication medium.
 These are preferred as they can provide wider geographic coverage.
 Data reports are sent from the ship or vessel to a satellite and then further transferred to a terrestrial center on earth.
 The terrestrial center collects and stores the data and makes it accessible to the concerned monitoring agency.
 This agency intern retrieves and stores it in a database.

-All the details like location and courses of a vessel are displayed on a large map.
+All the details like the location and courses of a vessel are displayed on a large map.

 Though most vessels employ satellite communication systems, there are some other methods like high-frequency radio or cellular telephony.
 They cost less but at the same time, provide lesser coverage.

 How Data From VMS Is Used?

 - monitor compliance to catch (fishing) entitlement allocations.